Commodity Supplemental Food Program

 The CSFP program also requires us to give out health information twice a year.
 We also provide information on nutrition issues, food demonstrations, and recipes.

-Even though most of The South Texas Food Bank CSFP clients are elderly, we can assist:
+The South Texas Food Bank CSFP clients are elderly.

 In order to qualify for the CSFP program you must: